kislerdm/data-engineering-interviews/README.md

-# data-engineering-interviews
+# Data Engineering Interviews

-Q&amp;A to be prepared for data engineering interviews
+Data engineering interview Q&A for community by community